gobicycle/bicycle/technical_notes.md

 we reset its data and seqno.
 However, the external message may be in node mem-pool for some time (about 10 minutes).
 If during this time the account balance is replenished, then this message will apply again by creating a duplicate message with the same memo.
 On the hot wallet side, we scan all messages with a unique (memo+LT).
 For withdrawal in DB we save total amount and last LT for memo.

+**- Since the message lifetime refers to an external message to the wallet, and the success of the withdrawal of Jettons is checked in the transaction on the Jetton wallet, then in order to correctly check expiration, it is necessary to save the time/Lt of the intermediate transaction (on hot wallet).
+If the entire transaction chain ends up in one block, then the order in which the intermediate and final messages are saved will also be important.

 ### Using a proxy contract to withdraw Jettons
 If a regular wallet (V3R2, which is stored in an empty state to avoid storage fees) is used as the jetton_wallet_owner, then the withdrawal of Jettons takes place in three stages.